-The majority of Calpe's policyholders are in the UK and we do not expect a significant impact on the firm's ability to service these customers as a result of the UK's decision to leave the European Union.
+The majority of Calpe's policyholders are in the UK and we do not expect a significant impact on the firm's ability to service these customers as a result of the UK's decision to leave the European Union, and Calpe will continue to service its Irish policyholders under the temporary run off regime.
 However, there may be unintended consequences of Brexit, for example delays in the car spare parts supply chain, adversely affecting claims costs.
 Management are aware of, and will remain vigilant of, these emerging issues.